|

 through an ultrasonic tank (see Figure 9) and out over a weir to the next

-process.
 A number of such sonically

 activated stages could be connected in line.
 The tanks would be constructed